 Combine ingredients in a mixing glass and stir.
 Strain into a rocks glass over fresh ice.
 Garnish with an orange peel and a cinnamon stick.

-Best Sipping Brandy: Art of Kohler Dark Chocolate Brandy – Brandy is made by distilling wine and is one of the original drinks distilled for mass production.
+Best Sipping Brandy: Kohler Original Recipe Chocolates Dark Chocolate Brandy – Brandy is made by distilling wine and is one of the original drinks distilled for mass production.
 Distilling wine was meant to make it easier to transport and store wine, but the distinct flavor was soon treasured by many.

 Cognac is a specific type of brandy made with specified grapes, distilled in a copper pot, and aged in French oak barrels from Limousin or Troncais.

-Herb Kohler is a Wisconsin-based chocolatier who loves brandy and infused his dark chocolate recipe with his favorite brandy to create one of the most pleasing sipping brandies around.
+Herb Kohler is the Wisconsin-based Executive Chairman of Kohler Co. (very likely the brand of your faucet, shower head, or other plumbing, but also with a five-star hospitality division) who loves brandy and infused his dark chocolate recipe with his favorite brandy to create one of the most pleasing sipping brandies around.
 It’s only available in Wisconsin, so be sure to check it out if you’re ever in the midwest.